ameyskadam/FullStackProject/README.md

 And if you open the Application in (VS Code),

-You should have node Js Installed in Your pc
+You should have node Js Installed in Your pc, if not (https://nodejs.org/en/) here is the link..

 You need to follow some instructions noted below.